-- Email 1 copy of a de-identified written H&P to the CD, Associate CD, or Site Director to review at Midterm Feedback. - Please see details about the format and requirements under Blackboard's History and Physical section under the Clerkship Documents tab. - The final Written History and Physical Exam must be emailed in a Word document by 5 PM on the second Thursday of the rotation.
+- The final Written History and Physical Exam must be uploaded in Blackboard in a Word document by 5 PM on the second Tuesday of the rotation.
 No remedies will be accepted.
-We will provide feedback about the document during midterm feedback. - To continue our efforts to promote fairness of assessment, the grading rubric is shared on Blackboard under the Clerkship Documents tab.
+We will provide feedback about the document during midterm feedback. - Please see details about the format and requirements under Blackboard's History and Physical section under the Clerkship Content tab. - To continue our efforts to promote fairness of assessment, the grading rubric is shared on Blackboard under the Clerkship Content tab.